Enabling everyone to leave Gmail

 How we replaced GCM

 GCM (or, how it’s called now, FCM, Firebase Cloud Messaging) is a service owned by Google.
 We at Tutanota used FCM for our old Android app.
-Unfortunately, FCM includes Google's tracking code for analytics, which we didn’t want to use.
+Unfortunately, FCM includes Google's tracking code for analytics, which we didn’t want to have in our secure app.

 And, even more importantly: For being able to use FCM, you have to send all your notification data to Google.
 You also have to use their proprietary libraries.
 Because of the privacy and security concerns that naturally go along with this, we did not send any information along with the notification messages with the old app (which, understandably, led to complaints by our users).
 Therefore, the push notification in the old app only mentioned that you received a new message without any reference to the email itself or to the mailbox the message has been placed in.